cybernetic-m/cultural_classification_nlp/README.md

 2. **Re-Train the Non LM model**:

 You can try to create a graph using the notebook "non_lm_based.ipynb".

+  - Open the folder of the repository
-  - Open the notebook on Google Colab
+  - Upload the notebook on Google Colab
+  - Follow the instructions (in the download of the dataset step you need to login using an Hugging Face Token)

 3. **Re-Train the LM model**:

 You can try to do the Transformer Encoder training using the notebook "lm_based.ipynb".

+  - Open the folder of the repository
+  - Upload the notebook on Google Colab
+  - Follow the instructions (in the download of the dataset step you need to login using an Hugging Face Token)

 4. **Test both models**:

 You can test both models on the "test_unlabeled.csv" dataset using the notebook "hw1_romano_lissalattanzio.ipynb"

+  - Open the folder of the repository
+  - Upload the notebook on Google Colab
+  - Follow the instructions (you need to upload the "test_unlabeled.csv" file into the Files section of Colab)

 5. **Report reading**:

 You can read the report "*Report_HW1_NLP_Romano_LissaLattanzio.pdf*".

-# TAs GDrive Shared Folder
+# ☁️ TAs GDrive Shared Folder ☁️

 On the [Caponata_Lovers_shared_folder ](https://drive.google.com/drive/folders/1-i65074543er1y3tjMLZVbvj1Wa4dZ1Q?usp=drive_link)  you can see different files: